meertensinstituut/clariah-wp3-vre/README-tech.md

 - **Deployment-service**: to deploy a (remote) service
 - **Integration**: to verify that all components play nicely together

+See component readme's for more information.

 See [vre-model.svg](vre-model.svg) for an overview of the VRE.

 Using:
-- Java 9/11
+- Java 11
 - Php 7
 - [Kafka](https://kafka.apache.org/)
 - [Nextcloud](https://nextcloud.com/)
 - [Dreamfactory](https://www.dreamfactory.com/)

-Deployment
----

-- See README of components.
+## Local deployment

 - To start all containers, run: `./start-vre.sh`.
   - To run integration tests in remote debug-mode, add: `debug`.
   - NB.
 Atm saxon-utils of deployment-service is added by hand: see readme of component.
 - To start UI, run: `cd ./ui && ./start-ui.sh`.
 - UI runs at `localhost:3000`

-Development
+## Development
----

-- Add new components: expand docker-compose command in `./start-vre.sh`.
+- Add new component:
   - Environment variables can be added to `./.env`.
+  - Expand docker-compose command in `./start-vre.sh`.
   - References to component files and volumes in `./<component>/docker-compose.yml` should be overwritten in `./docker-compose.yml`
+  - Integration tests can be added to java app in `./integation`

+## Integration tests
+- Run `./test-vre.sh` which:
+  - Builds all components
+  - Runs tests in `./integration`

 Demo
 ---